 Remember, you must submit a Request for Test Accommodations form to ARRT each time you are eligible for examination.
-If you don't submit the form each time you wish to take an exam, you'll have to take your exam without accommodations for the assigned window.
+If you don't submit the form each time with a copy of your FL-DOH Rad Tech Certification Office eligibility letter and fee, you'll have to take your exam without accommodations for the assigned window.